s223929/41934---Advanced-BIM-Materials/A3/README.md

 **SPØRG OM MAIN.PY**

 **Instructions to run the tool**

 To run the GWP comparison tool, please follow the instructions listed below:

-1. Download the Python scripts (7 files in total)  and __Tabel-7-2025.xlsx__.
+1. Download the Python scripts (7 files in total)  and _Tabel-7-2025.xlsx_.
 Be sure to save all files in the same folder.
-2. Run the __GWP_comparison.py__ file
+2. Run the _GWP_comparison.py_ file

 The script uses input from you (the user), and what you have to input will now be described:

 3. Choose your IFC file
      - The script will automatically open a folder on your folder, where you can navigate to your IFC file)
 5. Choose the External wall, for which you want to calculate GWP
-6. Choose the specific "Sorterings ID" related to the EPD(s) you want to map to your External wall's material layer(s)
+6. Choose the specific _"Sorterings ID"_ related to the EPD(s) you want to map to your External wall's material layer(s)
      - Do this as many times as you have material layers and the script will calculte the GWP
-7. NOTE: the tool is only compatible for specific pre-defined units, which are suitable for wall materials, meaning that if you choose a "Sorterings ID" related to one of these non-compatible units, you will be asked to choose a new "Sorterings ID"
+7. NOTE: the tool is only compatible for specific pre-defined units, which are suitable for wall materials, meaning that if you choose a _"Sorterings ID"_ related to one of these non-compatible units, you will be asked to choose a new _"Sorterings ID"_

 As you asses the GWP for your chosen materials, you will be asked if you want to compare different materials' GWP (you can do this as many times as you want):

-8. Choose between "y" (yes) or "n" (no)
+8. Choose between _"y"_ (yes) or _"n"_ (no)
+9. If _no_, thank you for trying our tool
-9. Choose the specific "Sorterings ID" related to the EPD(s) you want to map to your External wall's material layer(s)
+10. If _yes_, choose the specific _"Sorterings ID"_ related to the EPD(s) you want to map to your External wall's material layer(s)
     - Do this as many times as you have material layers and the script will calculte the GWP
 11. Choose if you want to export your results to Excel